-Almost everyone has seen credit offers in their mail box, in email or have been solicited on the phone.
+Almost everyone has seen credit offers in their mailbox, in email, or has been solicited on the phone.
 We have all heard: You are pre-qualified for a credit line up to $5,000 or a Personal loan for $35,000 or a Mortgage up to $250,000.
-Notice that those unsolicited credit offers, letters, emails or voice mails ALWAYS say the words Pre-Qualified.
-They also have small print that says Subject to Credit Approval and you may Opt-Out of Pre-screened offers? all of these terms are red flags.
-You are just one of thousands of people who have been selected because you own a car, are employed, graduated from college, have other credit cards or loans already.
+Notice that those unsolicited credit offers, letters, emails, or voicemails ALWAYS say the words Pre-Qualified.
+They also have a small print that says Subject to Credit Approval and you may Opt-Out of Pre-screened offers. all of these terms are red flags.
+You are just one of the thousands of people who have been selected because you own a car, are employed, graduated from college, and have other credit cards or loans already.
 Any number of demographics the lender trying to entice you to use their product is looking for.
 They lure you in making it look like you all you have to do is give them a call and you will have $35,000 in the bank tomorrow, but when you apply they do actually, run your credit and ask about your income and say: You can have $7,000.
 Pre-qualified means you fit their target audience, but once they actually review your financials, they find you can afford less than their offer.
 That’s it, right there: The difference between pre-qualified and pre-approved.
 Qualified, you are a demographic.
 Approved, they have actually reviewed you.

 Any and every mortgage lender will be happy to review you for pre-approval.
-In order to do that you need to submit,
+In order to do that you need to submit the following: